robertfmurdock/jsmints/README.md

 Testmints is here for you.

-Testmints is a low-cal solution to bring a tiny bit of sugar to your Kotlin Multiplatform tests, hopefully improving readability and just generally making things less smelly.
+Testmints is a low-cal solution to bring a tiny bit of sugar to your Kotlin tests, hopefully improving readability and just generally making things less smelly.

 Don't like the flavor?
 Submit a PR, or just don't use em. :-D